s8m21/krew-takehome-assignment/README.md

 ### Crawler
 - **BFS Strategy**: Uses a queue to crawl pages in breadth-first order.
 - **Politeness**: Implements a configurable delay between requests to avoid overwhelming the server.
+The delay is enforced even on errors to prevent tight loops.
 - **Domain Restriction**: Strictly stays within the root domain of the start URL.
-- **Deduplication**: Tracks visited URLs to prevent cycles and duplicate processing.
+- **Deduplication**: Tracks visited URLs before adding them to the queue to prevent cycles and duplicate processing.
 - **Filtering**: Skips non-content pages like login, logout, and basket/cart pages.
+- **Memory Efficiency**: Uses a generator pattern to stream documents to disk incrementally, allowing the scraper to handle millions of pages without running out of memory.

 ### Content Extraction
 - **Heuristic Extraction**: Prioritizes semantic tags like `<article>` and `<main>`, falling back to the largest text block if necessary.